Joe-BN/TypeDrift-34/README.md

 ### How Does it Work?
 The esp-32 c3 (microcontroller of choice) is on each half

-The two halves will communicate via ESP-NOW protocal when wireless (though there's plans to add an option to run wired with C-cable)
+The two halves will communicate via ESP-NOW protocal when wireless

 The rechargable cell will be 1050mAh (from Nokia); it's charge is checked and also put to sleep when inactive to preserve charge